Improved Generalization Bounds for Transductive Learning by Transductive Local Complexity and Its Applications: Introduction

 \section{Introduction}

-In this paper, we focus on transductive learning, where the learner has access to both labeled training data and unlabeled test data, with the task of predicting the labels of the test data.
+We study transductive learning, where the learner has access to both labeled training data and unlabeled test data, and the goal is to predict the labels of the test data.
 Obtaining tight generalization bounds in this setting is a central problem in statistical learning theory.
-Tools developed for inductive learning, such as Rademacher complexity and VC dimension, have been applied to transductive learning scenarios, including empirical risk minimization, transductive regression, and transductive classification \cite{Vapnik1982,Vapnik1998,Cortes2006-transductive-regression,El-Yaniv2009-TRC}.

-However, to achieve sharper generalization bounds, localized measures such as the Local Rademacher Complexity (LRC) \cite{bartlett2005}, as demonstrated in works like \cite{TolstikhinBK14-local-complexity-TRC}.

-The classical work on LRC \cite{bartlett2005} provides a sharp bound for the excess risk of the empirical risk minimizer $\hat f$ in inductive learning.
-Specifically, for every $x > 0$, with probability at least $1-\exp(-x)$, \bal \textsf {Excess Risk of } \,\, \hat f \le \Theta\pth{\textsf {Fixed Point for Certain Empirical Process} + \frac xn }, \eal where $\Theta$ only hides a constant factor, and $n$ is the size of the training data.
+Classical tools from inductive learning, such as Rademacher complexity and VC dimension, have been applied to transductive settings, including empirical risk minimization, transductive regression, and transductive classification~\citep{Vapnik1982,Vapnik1998,Cortes2006-transductive-regression,El-Yaniv2009-TRC}.
+To achieve sharper generalization bounds, localized measures such as the Local Rademacher Complexity (LRC)~\citep{bartlett2005} have been employed, notably in~\citep{TolstikhinBK14-local-complexity-TRC}.
+The classical LRC framework~\citep{bartlett2005} provides a sharp excess risk bound for the empirical risk minimizer $\hat f$ in inductive learning: for every $x > 0$, with probability at least $1 - \exp(-x)$, \bal \textsf {Excess Risk of } \,\, \hat f \le \Theta\pth{\textsf {Fixed Point for Certain Empirical Process} + \frac xn }, \eal where $\Theta$ only hides a constant factor, and $n$ is the size of the training data.
 Given the fact that LRC is capable of achieving various minimax rates for M-estimators in tasks such as nonparametric regression in the inductive regime, we propose to solve the following interesting and important question for LRC-based transductive learning: can we have a local complexity-based bound for the excess risk of transductive learning matching or nearly matching that for the inductive setting?